Code-Institute-Submissions/CI_MS2/README.md

 * Used for version control via the Gitpod terminal.
 6. Github:
 * Used to store the website’s code after pushing from Git.
+7. EmailJS:
+* Used to maintain a contact form for visitors to make queries.
+8. Google Maps:
+* Used to provide an interactive map, complete with custom locations, information about them and geolocation.

 ** **